marcinczenko/django-nonrel-start-project/README.md

     $ python add-django-nonrel-submodules.py -c -s

 The `-c` option says clean all, but than `-s` option says "relax" I will actually only remove symlinks.
+If you do not specify the `-s` option then `-c` will do the following:

+1. It will first remove the symlinks (it does not remove the symlink for an extra module like _docs_ because no symlink will be created in such a case).

+2. It will issue the following _git_ commands for each (sub)module:

+        git rm --cached --ignore-unmatch <path_to_submodule>
+        git config -f .git/config --remove-section submodule.<path_to_submodule>
+        git config -f .gitmodules --remove-section submodule.<path_to_submodule>
+        rm -Rf .git/modules/<path_to_submodule>

+    See also the description of the `--skip-git-cmds` and `--keep-symlinks` options in the _Installing or deleting only one selected module_ section below.

+3. It will remove the destination lib folder.

+**NOTE** The script _.gitmodules_ will not be deleted - you may have other submodules in your project.

 Now, you can create submodules for your master branch:

     $ python add-django-nonrel-submodules.py -b master -f your_master_branch_folder